dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 This article uses Razor Pages, but most of it applies to other ASP.NET Core apps.

 In some cases, basic ASP.NET Core apps are able to scale without special considerations.
-However, apps that utilize certain framework features or architectural patterns require additional configurations, including the following:
+However, apps that utilize certain framework features or architectural patterns require extra configurations, including the following:

 * **Secure form submissions**: Razor Pages, MVC and Web API apps often rely on form submissions.
 By default these apps use [cross site forgery tokens](xref:security/anti-request-forgery) and internal data protection services to secure requests.
-When deployed to the cloud, these apps must be configured to use a managed data protection service concerns in a secure, centralized location.
+When deployed to the cloud, these apps must be configured to manage data protection service concerns in a secure, centralized location.

 * **SignalR circuits**: Blazor Server apps require the use of a centralized [Azure SignalR service](/azure/azure-signalr/signalr-overview) in order to securely scale.
 These services also utilize the data protection services mentioned previously.

 * **Centralized caching or state management services**: Scalable apps may use [Azure Cache for Redis](/azure/azure-cache-for-redis/cache-overview) to provide distributed caching.
-[Azure storage](/azure/storage/common/storage-introduction) may be needed to store state for frameworks such as [Microsoft Orleans](/dotnet/orleans/overview), which can assist in writing apps that manage state across many different app instances.
+[Azure storage](/azure/storage/common/storage-introduction) may be needed to store state for frameworks such as [Microsoft Orleans](/dotnet/orleans/overview), which can help write apps that manage state across many different app instances.

 > [!NOTE]
 > The steps in this article demonstrate how to properly address these concerns by deploying a scalable app to Azure Container Apps.
 Most of the concepts in this tutorial also apply when scaling [Azure App Service](/azure/app-service/overview) instances.

-## Setup the sample project
+## Set up the sample project

 You can use the GitHub Explorer sample app to follow along with this tutorial.
 Clone the app from GitHub using the following command: